junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 >
 > The looks in Cas's eyes were a combination of ultimate fury and hurt.
 Dean wondered if the second part was just his hallucination.
 >
-> Even from ten steps away, Dean could see all the muscles on Castiel's body tightened, he was like a predator at the exact moment before swooping down on his pray.
-His fists clenched and flexed, itching to punch and kill.
+> Even from ten steps away, Dean could see all the muscles on Castiel's body tightened, he was like a predator at the exact moment before swooping down on his pray, but also, somehow, like a homeless wet puppy in a rainy day getting kicked in the belly.
+The angel's fists clenched and flexed, itching to punch and kill.
 Dean knew, right then and there, Cas would tear anything down to pieces if he wasn't trying so desperately to hold himself back, not doing them any physical harm -- and more importantly, that target would have been him, if he wasn't already locked in a cage.
 For a brief moment, he found himself wondering if this lockdown was actually doing him a favor.
 >
 > He watched the lines and furrow on Cas's face crimpled in desperation and frustration as the moment between them stretched on.
 He wondered if all of that came from that single flirtatious joke that he found just too easy to let out.
 He was acting as a world-class asshole today anyway, might as well put on the act till the end, shooting everyone right to the heart with everything he knew would sting the most.
 The angel rolled his eyes fiercely when he choked him with a vicious "Blow me, Cas" just earlier.
 Dean wondered if it was taken literally back then -- not that he'd complain if it was, if that being his last fun moment before lights out.
 >
-> Dean blinked to himself at this new realization, half amused -- he'd probably be full-on stressed out if the situation was any different and if he could spare any more reasonable thoughts for the angel and feelings and everything else outside of his suicidal plan.
+> Dean blinked to himself at this new realization, half amused -- he'd probably be full-on stressed out if the situation was any different and if he could spare any more reasonable thoughts for the angel and his turbulent feelings and everything else outside his suicidal plan.
 But right now, somehow, he didn't feel too bad. *What's the saying?
 Death could feel like freedom?
 Yeah, this might be it.*
 >
 > <br>
 >
-> Castiel glared at the unbelievable human in the panic room without getting any closer to him within ten steps range, afraid he might get too furious that his grace might accidentally burst into flame and burn his eyes out.
+> Castiel glared at the unbelievable human in the panic room without getting any closer to him than ten steps' range, afraid he might get too furious that his grace might accidentally burst into flame and burn his eyes out.
 If he wasn't trying his best to control that anger burning in his chest, it might actually happen.
 >
 > Dean had never lowered their shared moments and bond to anything as meaningless and purely physical as he was doing now.
-They were almost like having a silent, unspeakable agreement on whatever it was between them, and now Dean was breaking it.
+They were almost like having a silent, unspeakable agreement on whatever it was between them -- as little as Castiel knew about human interaction and all the nuance in their expressions, even less when it came to Dean, but *this*, this unsaid silent agreement between them when he stared into Dean's soul and the human stared back into his vessel as if he could actually really see the real him, the real angel Castiel residing inside this vessel.
+This felt like something different, something special and meaningful, because, even though Dean didn't know it, they had a profound bond just from the Hell rescue mission after all -- and now Dean was breaking it, cheapening it, throwing it to the ground and stomping on it.
 Castiel found the flame of fury burn so much worse in this body of his that he forgot how to breathe.
-Air caught short in his chest, and he had to remember to breathe violently to ease the tight sensation there.
-The aching around where his vessel's heart beat felt very physical and real.
+Air caught short in his vessel's chest, and he had to remember to breathe violently to ease the tight sensation there.
+The aching around where his vessel's heart was beating felt very physical and real.
+For once, he felt as if this vessel was really his own body, and breathing hurt as if he was a flesh-and-bone human -- maybe it had something to do with his reducing grace as well.
+He felt pained and weak and hurt like never before -- and it made him even angrier, both at himself and at Dean.
 >
-> It wasn't his first time to witness the suicidal side of Dean, but this time it seemed to have gone far worse than any other times, Castiel observed, forcing his head to work around the fact that Dean might deliberately try to infuriate him.
+> It wasn't his first time witnessing the suicidal side of Dean, but this time it seemed to have gone far worse than any other times, Castiel observed, forcing his head to work around the fact that Dean might deliberately try to infuriate him.
 He was even more frustrated to find that it was working.
 He didn't even understand how or why, just a sense of betrayal, a sense of hurt, like something is quietly breaking apart inside him.
-And as an angel, he really, really shouldn't be feeling these.
+And as an angel -- even a fallen one -- he really, really shouldn't be feeling these.
 >
+> He felt more human than he ever was, even more than the moment he was cast out from Heaven, more than when he felt his power escaping him and not growing back.
+He felt vulnerable and bare, just from that single one comment of Dean's -- and he felt confused how was that even possible.
+>
 > Sam was the one giving him an out, telling him to check on Adam instead.
 >
-> Castiel gave Dean one more glare of death before slamming the door closed and storming upstairs. *Dean Winchester was the most unbelievable, unbearable, irritating human being in the world.*
+> Castiel was more than eager to leave this unbelievable human right this moment.
+He couldn't really hold himself back any longer before he burst out to do something far worse than he's ever done to him.
 >
-> And he tried his best not to think about why exactly everything was hurting so much -- that was a lesson he learned from the boys. *You don't think about things like "feelings", you ignore them.
-That's the only way one get to handle them WHILE handling a world-ending event like apocalypse.*
+> Castiel gave Dean one more glare of death before slamming the door closed with a flick of fingers and stormed upstairs. *Dean Winchester was the most unbelievable, unbearable, irritating human being in the whole world.*
 >
+> He tried his best not to think about why exactly everything was hurting so much, then -- that was a lesson he learned from the Winchesters. *You don't think about things like "feelings", you ignore them.
+That's the only way one get to handle them WHILE handling a world-ending event like Apocalypse.
+They don't have either time or luxury to ponder their needs or what they want.
+Not when people are dying -- when* Dean *is dying.*
+>
 > So Castiel tried to do exactly that.
+Focus on the task.
+Focus on "more important" things.
 >
 > Though not very successfully.
 >
 > *The last person who looked at me like that...
 I got laid.*
 >
 > The angel had to tell himself, over and over, *This means nothing.
-Dean was just being... an assbutt.*
+Dean was just being... an assbutt.
+There was nothing between them, and he meant nothing to the humans anything other than a useful angelic tool, a hammer, a helper.
+So, stop thinking about it.*
+>
+> He swallowed down the bitterness, still couldn't quite convince himself.
+But he couldn't convince himself the other way either -- the way he thought they were, the way he *hoped* they were.
+So he just got more and more confused, and angry, and feeling his chest once again too tight and heavy to breathe.

-> Castiel couldn't help himself from coming back down to the stairs leading to the panic room moments later, after Sam had given up reasoning with his obstinate brother.
+> Castiel couldn't help himself from coming back down to the stairs leading to the panic room about an hour later, after Sam had given up reasoning with his obstinate brother.
 Cas thought just maybe he could give it another try, or at the very least, checking on how Dean was doing.
 >
-> He heard something breaking as he treaded down the dark passageway.
+> He heard something breaking just as he treaded down the dark passageway.
 >
+> It sounded like a broken vase, or a crashing furniture.
+Or a fallen body.
+>
 > "Dean?"
 Cas's heart clenched.
 He accelerated his steps.
-An unsettling worry and fear for the worst grabbed his gut tightly.
+An unreasonably unsettling worry and fear for the worst grabbed his gut tightly.
 >
 > The place sounded awfully quiet when he reached the door.
 >
 > The view behind the thin slit of the barred peephole was even more perturbing.
 A tipped-over chair and a broken vase on the floor seemed to just prove all his worst nightmare.
 >
 > They were trying so hard to keep Dean alive, but if that stupid, stubborn human being really put his mind to it, there were still so many ways he could harm himself or even kill himself.
-A rope, a piece of broken glass, a hidden blade they didn't capture, name his pick.
+A rope, a piece of broken glass, a hidden blade they didn't find to take away, name his pick.
 >
-> *Please tell me you are this stupid.
+> *Please tell me you aren't this stupid.
 Please not that.
 Don't you dare...*
 >
 > Castiel didn't realize his mind started praying, his hands not as stable as they normally were when he fumbled for the handle.
-They would have been trembling if he wasn't using his grace to force them steady enough to unlock the bars.
+They would have been trembling violently if he wasn't using his grace to force them steady enough to unlock the bars.
 >
 > "Dean!"
 >
-> His breath was caught and his heart pounded hard in a way he never knew it could, when he stepped in.
+> His breath was caught and his heart pounded hard in a way he never knew it could when he stepped in.
 >
 > The room looked utterly empty and messed up, just like he feared.
 Blood pounded through his veins so loudly that he could barely hear his own thoughts.
 >